stone-lang/stone/docs/specs/Collections.md

 (The `fold` method has aliases named `inject` and `foldl`.)
 The `reduce` method takes the first 2 elements of the List, and applies the function to them.
 It then applies the function to the previous result and each successive element.
-The `fold` method is similar, but starts with an separately-specified initial value.
+The `fold` method is similar, but starts with a separately-specified initial value.
 These functions take a function that takes 2 arguments.

 ~~~ stone